 I recently created a stop-motion Christmas card for friends and family, and thought it was too adorable not to share on social too.
 Take a look:

 After uploading it, a few people asked me how I had created it, and I struggled to come up with a short answer.
-This was the best I managed:

-But that still didn’t feel good enough – so I spent the night creating a new stop motion vid, with a few photos on the way to demonstrate the process.
+So I spent the night creating a new stop motion vid, with a few photos on the way to demonstrate the process.

 Step 1.
 Storyboard